SmartGuppy/blog.smartguppy.com/_posts/2017-12-04- PSLE: Just Making Kids Normal, Technical or Express.md

   - schools
   - life
 author: shen
-excerpt: 'When just being normal is bad, really bad and being technical is horrible.'
+excerpt: When just being normal is bad and being technical is horrible.
 title: 'PSLE:Just Making Kids Normal, Technical or Express'
 ---
 How does one ever define a 12 year old child and put him or her into certain categories when we realise every child has truly great untapped potential still waiting to unbounded and unleashed?
 Well, the PSLE just did it again last month.
 The Primary School Leaving Examinations where young children are streamed/determined/labelled/defined into an identity that plays a major influence on their self worth and belief.
 Here, to most parents: being 'normal' is never a good thing (less said about being technical) and being labelled as 'express' is the bare minimum.
 Depending on which secondary school one chooses, a child can either be in the normal or express stream, such is the arbitrariness of the T-score.